 “Our findings also suggest that drugs designed to reduce miR-155 levels might improve the treatment of inflammation-related cancers,” Tili says.

-were published recently in the Proceedings of the National Academy of Sciences
+The findings were published recently in the Proceedings of the National Academy of Sciences.

 MiR-155 is known to influence blood-cell maturation, immune responses and autoimmune disorders, and high levels of this molecule have been directly linked to the development of leukemias, and breast, lung and gastric cancers.

 For this study, Tili and her colleagues examined the effects of inflammation-promoting substances such as tumor necrosis factor or lipopolysaccharide (found in the outer walls of bacteria) on miR-155 expression and on the frequency of spontaneous mutations in several breast-cancer cell lines.

 When the researchers exposed breast-cancer cells to the two inflammatory factors the levels of miR-155 rose abnormally high, and the mutation rate increased two- to three-fold.
 To understand why, the investigators focused on the WEE1 gene, which stops the process of cell division to allow damaged DNA to be repaired.

 The investigators learned that miR-155 also targets WEE1 and showed that high levels of miR-155 lead to low levels of WEE1.
 They reasoned that low levels of WEE1 allowed cell division to continue even when DNA damage is present, leading to a growing number of mutations.